Meet the Team

 Dr. ReFaey earned his medical degree from Ain Shams University in Cairo, Egypt.
 He has made significant research contributions to the fields of neurosurgery, neuro-oncology and oncoepilepsy surgery.
 He conducts groundbreaking and cutting-edge research in all three of these areas.

-At Mayo Clinic, Dr. ReFaey studies the effect of intraoperative high-density-electrocorticography (ECoG) recording on surgical outcome after awake craniotomies.
+At Mayo Clinic, Dr. ReFaey studies the effect of intraoperative high-density electrocorticography (ECoG) recording on surgical outcome after awake craniotomies.

 In previous research at Johns Hopkins University, Dr. ReFaey's most notable finding was published in a leading peer-reviewed journal under the title "Awake Craniotomy vs. Craniotomy Under General Anesthesia for Perirolandic Gliomas: Evaluating Perioperative Complications and Extent of Resection."

-In this article, Dr. ReFaey found that patients who had awake craniotomies for brain lesions in or nearby the motor cortex had better survival rates and outcomes than did patients who underwent surgery for similar lesions under general anesthesia.
+In this article, Dr. ReFaey found that patients who had awake craniotomies for brain lesions in or near the motor cortex had better survival rates and outcomes than did patients who underwent surgery for similar lesions under general anesthesia.
 This was the first time that the surgeon's experience was highlighted as an indicating factor in awake brain surgeries and correlated to survival and outcome.

 Dr. ReFaey's work has been recognized by the American Epilepsy Society (AES), which in 2017 awarded him a Young Investigator Award for his research, the highest recognition that the AES gives to candidates at this stage of their careers.
 Additionally, Dr. ReFaey has filed for a U.S. patent complementing this work, which grew from his research and collaborative efforts.